LewallenAE/LewallenAE/README.md

   ## Recently

   Praetorian reached out.
 I found their ML Binaries challenge while going through the site and decided to beat it before applying.
 Took two days.

-  Then I ported the entire sklearn inference pipeline to Go — no Python runtime, no ML dependencies.
-Weights exported to a compact binary format, loaded at startup via `go:embed`, running in-process on AWS EC2 with a React/TypeScript live dashboard streaming predictions in real time.
+Then ported the full inference pipeline to Go — live on EC2, solved 11 times in a row.

+  Lately: working through the Hack The Box Penetration Tester path, going deeper into low-level programming, and currently reading *Heavy Wizardry 101* by David Martínez Oliveira
+  (Pico).

+  The direction is clear — Go, systems, security.
+Getting as close to the metal as possible.

   **500 consecutive correct.
 0 wrong.
 Solved 11 times in a row.**